 They are most useful as smoke tests for founders or product people in the early stages of a product idea.

-In the smoke test scenario, the product does not exist in its full form.
-As a result it is possible to test different messaging and value propositions on the flyer.
+In the smoke test scenario, the product does not exist in its full form, so it is possible to test different messaging and value propositions on the flyer.

-Depends on your design skills and abilities: a few hours
+Depends on your design skills and abilities, but likely a few hours

 Or hire a designer to create one